A Guide to Teaching Children Traffic & Road Safety

 Adults who want to practice road safety and ensure that their kids stay safe on the road can look to the following resources.

-- Centers for Disease Control and Prevention: The Centers provide nicely illustrated photos and guides that show how to keep children safe by buckling safety belts and using car seats and booster seats.
+• Centers for Disease Control and Prevention: The CDC provides illustrated guides showing how to buckle safety belts and use car seats and booster seats correctly.

-- American Red Cross: The American Red Cross has provided a guide on everything you need to know in case disaster hits and you need to wait for emergency services.
-Strategies include carrying a disaster readiness kit, making sure you have snacks on hand and keeping an eye on the weather forecast.
+• American Red Cross: The Red Cross offers a guide on what to do while waiting for emergency services.
+Strategies include carrying a disaster kit, keeping snacks on hand and monitoring weather forecasts.

-- Nemours Kids Health: Nemours provides a practical and quick guide for adults on how to keep kids safe while in the car or waiting for the school bus.
+• Nemours Kids Health: Nemours provides a quick guide for adults on keeping kids safe in the car or while waiting for the school bus.

 About Nathan Paulus